stanete/gasolinapp/README.md

 ## Description

-An app that shows gas and electric stations prices in Spain
+An app that shows gas stations prices in Spain.

 ## Installation